 Leopard (Panthera Pardus)

-These gorgeous endangered big wild cats set the standard for what people think of when they think of a wild cat.
+These gorgeous, and sadly endangered big wild cats set the standard for what people think of when they think of a wild cat.
+They are absolutely gorgeous yet deadly, and perfectly adapted to their environment.

 A wild leopard cat can have one of two coat colors.
 In certain cases, a rare genetic mutation called “melanism” will create an all-black leopard.